adventuregamestudio/ags-manual/CONTRIBUTING.md

 #### A-Z index page

-Since the website build wouldn't have a built in index, an index page is generated from all YAML metadata files (excluding anything relating to index file) using a custom Pandoc writer.
+Since the website build wouldn't have a built-in index, an index page is generated from all Lua metadata files (excluding anything relating to index file) using a custom Pandoc writer.

     --from markdown \
     --to "lua/write_genindex.lua" \